AWS Security15 min read

 Every prompt you send to ChatGPT, Claude, or Gemini travels to a data center, gets processed on someone else's hardware, and leaves a record on someone else's servers.

 When that prompt contains an IAM policy, a CloudTrail log, a Terraform state file, or a customer's infrastructure code, you have a problem.
-Not a theoretical one -a compliance one.
-GDPR, HIPAA, SOC 2, and ISO 27001 all have something to say about sending sensitive data to third-party processors.
+Not a theoretical one, a compliance one.
+GDPR, HIPAA, SOC 2, and ISO 27001 all impose requirements on sending sensitive data to third-party processors.

 Ollama solves this.
 It runs large language models entirely on your machine.
 No API keys, no network calls, no data exfiltration risk.
-Your prompts stay in your RAM, processed by your GPU, and never touch a wire.
+Your prompts stay on your hardware, processed by your own GPU, and never leave it.

 This guide covers everything: installation, model selection, AWS security use cases, custom security-focused models, the REST API, and Python integration.
 All verified on a MacBook Pro M4 Pro with 24GB RAM running Ollama 0.18.3.